Oregon Office of Rural Health

 Rural Health Excellence Award

-Oregon’s rural health and community-based organizations often demonstrate exceptional resourcefulness, teamwork and creativity when addressing improvement in health care and health outcomes.
+Oregon’s rural health and community-based organizations (CBOs) often demonstrate exceptional resourcefulness, teamwork and creativity when addressing improvements in health care and health outcomes.
 To recognize rural hospitals, clinics, local public health departments (LPHDs), EMS agencies and CBOs that demonstrate remarkable dedication to health outcomes in their communities, we invite eligible facilities to apply for the Oregon Office of Rural Health’s (ORH’s) Rural Health Excellence Award.

 Qualified submissions will demonstrate the successful implementation of strategies that have produced performance or community health improvement related to an innovative project in their facility or community.
 Successful applications should outline a project addressing a significant problem, employ a data-driven solution and explain what results were achieved.
 Additionally, they should ideally be scalable for wider adaptation by other rural organizations.
 This may include, but is not limited to, the following:

-• Improving access to care for vulnerable patients (e.g. patients who are pregnant, parenting, older adults, those living with behavioral health or substance use disorders, etc.);
+• Improving access to care for vulnerable patients (e.g., patients who are pregnant, parenting, older adults, those living with behavioral health or substance use disorders, etc.);

-• Improving health equity;
+• Improving community health and health outcomes;

 • Reducing adverse events (e.g., medication errors, falls, pressure ulcers, infections, etc.);